impossibletea/liver/README.md

 [window]
 size = [800, 600]     # window width/height
-title = 'Rusty Ships' # window title
+title = 'Rusty Ships' # window title fit = 'Cover'         # fit mode

 [model]
 name = ''             # model name
 path = 'assets'       # subdirectory where the models are stored motions = []          # these motions will be queued on loading
 ```

+Fit mode represents how the canvas will fit in the window.
+Currently two modes
+are supported:
+* Cover: scaled and clipped, takes all the window
+* Contain: scaled so that all the canvas is shown

 > [!IMPORTANT]
 > Configuration assumes that the `name` is the name of directory inside of